SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns/README.md

 📊 Visualizing US Natural Disaster Declarations
 (FEMA Dataset – End-to-End Data Analytics Project)
 1️⃣ Problem Statement

-Natural disasters have increased in frequency and impact over the years, but understanding their trends, geographical spread, and incident patterns remains challenging.
-This project analyzes FEMA’s disaster declaration data to uncover meaningful insights using data cleaning, EDA, and dashboard visualizations.
-The goal is to support data-driven awareness and better disaster preparedness.
+Natural disasters occur frequently across the United States, but analyzing their long-term trends, geographical distribution, and incident patterns using raw data is challenging.
+This project aims to transform FEMA’s disaster declaration data into meaningful insights by performing systematic data cleaning, exploratory data analysis (EDA), and building an interactive Power BI dashboard.
+The objective is to support data-driven understanding of disaster trends and enable better preparedness and planning.

 2️⃣ Dataset Description

-Source: FEMA Web Disaster Declarations Dataset
+Source: FEMA Disaster Declarations Dataset

-Scope: United States (All states & territories)
+Geographical Scope: United States (states and territories)

-Time Period: Multiple decades (historical data)
+Time Period: Historical data spanning multiple decades

 Key Attributes:

-Disaster declaration date
+Disaster declaration and incident dates

 State and region

-Incident type (Flood, Hurricane, Fire, etc.)
+Disaster / incident type (Flood, Storm, Drought, etc.)

-Assistance programs declared
+Request status and assistance programs

 Duration and frequency of incidents

-The dataset represents real-world live data, making it suitable for practical analytics and visualization use cases.

-3️⃣ KPIs Used

-The following Key Performance Indicators (KPIs) were used to measure trends and performance:

-📈 Total Disaster Declarations per Year – Measures disaster frequency over time

-🌍 State-wise Declaration Count – Identifies high-risk regions

-🔥 Incident Type Frequency – Shows most common disaster types

-🕒 Seasonality Trends – Monthly and yearly disaster patterns

-🧭 Program Declaration Ratio – Measures assistance program usage

-4️⃣ Dashboard Pages

-The dashboard is divided into logical sections:

-Overview Page

-Total declarations

-Year-wise trend analysis

-High-level KPIs

-Time Trend Analysis

-Disaster declarations by year

-Seasonal patterns (monthly trends)

-Geographical Analysis

-State-wise disaster distribution (map & bar charts)

-Regional hotspots

-Incident Type Analysis

-Frequency of disaster types

-Incident type vs state comparison

-5️⃣ Key Insights

-Disaster declarations have increased steadily over time, especially in recent decades

-Floods and storms are the most frequently declared incidents

-Coastal and western states show higher disaster concentration

-Clear seasonal patterns exist for hurricanes and floods

-Certain states consistently require federal assistance programs

-6️⃣ Recommendations

-Improve disaster preparedness in high-frequency states

-Allocate resources seasonally based on historical trends

-Strengthen early-warning systems for dominant incident types

-Use predictive analytics for future disaster planning

-Continuously update dashboards with live FEMA data

-7️⃣ Tools Used

-Python – Core data analysis

-Pandas & NumPy – Data cleaning and transformation

-Matplotlib & Seaborn – Static visualizations

-Plotly – Interactive charts

-Power BI – Dashboard creation

-Jupyter Notebook – Analysis and documentation

-GitHub – Version control and project hosting

-🗂️ Project Learning Timeline

-Week 1: Data Cleaning (handling missing values, formatting, validation)

-Week 2: Data Cleaning using Python (Pandas, NumPy)

-Week 3: Exploratory Data Analysis (EDA & visual patterns)

-Week 4: Live Dataset Importing & Dashboard Development
+This dataset represents real-world operational data, making it suitable for applied analytics and dashboard-driven insights.

+3️⃣ Data Cleaning & Preparation (Before Dashboard Creation)

+Before building the dashboard, the dataset was cleaned and prepared to ensure accuracy and reliability:

+Missing values were checked across all columns to assess data quality.

+Missing incident end dates were retained, as many disasters are ongoing or single-day events, making the absence of an end date valid.

+Non-analytical identifier columns were removed since they do not contribute to trend or insight generation.

+Data types were verified and corrected:

+Date fields were formatted as date types

+Numeric fields were converted to numeric formats

+Categorical fields such as state and disaster type were treated as text

+After cleaning, the structured dataset was imported into Power BI for modeling and visualization.

+4️⃣ Exploratory Data Analysis (EDA in Business Context)

+Exploratory Data Analysis was performed with a business-driven focus to understand:

+How disaster requests vary over time

+Which states are most affected

+Which disaster types occur most frequently

+Whether patterns exist across years and regions

+EDA findings guided the selection of KPIs and visuals, ensuring the dashboard answered meaningful analytical questions rather than just presenting raw statistics.

+5️⃣ KPIs & Measures Created

+To summarize and monitor disaster trends, the following KPIs were created in Power BI:

+Total Requests – Represents the overall number of disaster declaration requests

+Unique States – Indicates the geographical spread of disasters

+Rejected Rate – Shows the proportion of rejected requests, chosen instead of approval rate due to dataset characteristics

+These KPIs provide a quick, high-level understanding of disaster activity.

+6️⃣ Dashboard Structure & Visuals

+The Power BI dashboard was structured into clear analytical components:

+🔹 Overview Section

+KPI cards showing total requests and state coverage

+High-level summary of disaster activity

+🔹 Time Trend Analysis

+Line chart showing disaster requests by year

+Helps identify spikes, declines, and long-term trends

+🔹 State-wise Analysis

+Bar chart highlighting top states by disaster requests

+Filled map visualizing geographic concentration

+🔹 Incident Type Analysis

+Bar chart showing frequency of disaster types

+Identifies dominant incident categories such as floods and storms

+7️⃣ Interactive Filters (Slicers)

+To enable dynamic analysis, slicers were added:

+State Filter: Focuses analysis on selected states

+Disaster Type Filter: Allows analysis of specific incident categories

+Year Filter: Enables time-range based exploration

+All visuals and KPIs update automatically based on slicer selections, allowing flexible and focused analysis.

+8️⃣ Key Insights Derived

+Disaster declaration requests have increased over time, with noticeable spikes in certain years

+Floods and severe storms are the most frequently declared disaster types

+A small number of states contribute a disproportionately high number of requests

+Disaster activity shows variation across regions and time periods

+9️⃣ Recommendations Based on Analysis

+Focus disaster preparedness efforts on high-frequency states

+Allocate resources based on historical disaster patterns

+Strengthen planning for dominant disaster types such as floods and storms

+Use historical trends as a foundation for future predictive analysis

+🔧 Tools & Technologies Used

+Python: Data cleaning and preliminary analysis

+Pandas & NumPy: Data manipulation and transformation

+Power BI Desktop: Data modeling, measures, and dashboard creation

+Jupyter Notebook: EDA and documentation

+GitHub: Version control and project sharing

+🏁 Project Outcome

+This project demonstrates an end-to-end data analytics workflow—from raw data cleaning and business-oriented EDA to interactive dashboard development—providing actionable insights into disaster trends, geography, and incident patterns using Power BI.